yegorsokolov/BotCopier/README.md

 - Ensure the MT4 terminal has permission to write files in `MQL4\Files`.
 - When running Python scripts, verify the paths to log files and models are correct.
 - Use the Experts and Journal tabs inside MT4 for additional debugging information.

+## Debugging Tips

+- Set `EnableDebugLogging` to `true` to print socket status and feature values.
+- Review the Experts and Journal tabs in MT4 to see these messages.

 This repository contains only minimal placeholder code to get started.
 Extend the MQL4 and Python modules to implement full learning and cloning functionality.